 "Weirdness?"
 He said a little too loudly for the young boy's taste.
 "You don't recognize this, do you?
 It's true that you're still a little young…"

 "What do you mean?" asked the boy angrily, on the same level.

 "It's not weirdness!" explained Harry slowly, smiling to himself.
 "It's style!
 She's got her own!
 Forget it.
 You're too young to understand."

-The discussion was cut short as the teacher came to give Harry his book about Quadrant Cases.
+The discussion was cut short as the teacher came to lend Harry her book about Quadrant Cases.
 All students got back to their work, not wanting to be caught chatting in class.
 Professor Babbling was nice, but intolerant of idle hands and minds.
-He gave a look full of mirth to Harry, handing him the book.
+She gave a look full of mirth to Harry, handing him the book.

 "By the way, Harry.
-Congratulation.
+Congratulations.
 You managed what few, if none before you, had done."

 Harry didn't know if he was talking about the runes or the standing up for Luna.
 Maybe both.
 Anyway, he was curious about the subtlety of this Quadrant Case and absorbed himself in it.

 Things got back on track from then on.
 Hermione, looking as tired as ever, was ashamed for forgetting the Quadrant Case.
 When she learned he hadn't needed it, but that he found it was good background knowledge to have, she was silent for a whole three minutes.
 Ron looked up from his book about non-magical castles in England, then back to it.

 "Humpf.
 Never thought I would see Hermione silent twice in a lifetime.
 Runes aren't the only gift you have, I guess."